 Coviu is working with The Clinician to launch integrated telehealth and remote patient monitoring solution for general practices for the management of COVID-19 and other chronic disease patients in the home.
 Our aim is to make remote monitoring of patients as simple as possible for general practices, which are being encouraged through the federal government’s $180m primary health package to support COVID-19 cases at home.

-The solution will also extend to hospitals that are starting to embrace the virtual care model, enabling them to optimize their bedding capacity and rethink how they manage chronic diseases in the post-pandemic world through remote monitoring of patients and greater emphasis on education.
+The solution will also extend to hospitals that are starting to embrace the virtual care model, enabling them to optimise their bedding capacity and rethink how they manage chronic diseases in the post-pandemic world through remote monitoring of patients and greater emphasis on education.

 Our mission at Coviu is to become a catalyst for practitioners to deliver life-changing online care, anywhere.
 We have just scratched the surface and there is so much more to come.
 Thank you for coming on this journey with us.